sejori/peko/README.md

 <h2 id="request-handling">Request handling</h2>

-Each route must have a <code>handler</code> function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).
+Each route must have a `handler` function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).
+Routes can also `middleware`.

+### ctx: RequestContext

 Upon receiving a request a `Router` will construct a [RequestContext](https://deno.land/x/peko/server.ts?s=RequestContext) and cascade it through global middleware, route middleware and the route handler.